4lw4y5l0s3r/SMAKSAB-LAB/TCP1PCTF-2023/Forensic/Ez-PDF/README.md

 <img src=2nd-flag.png>

 <p> After that, i use strings command to find interesting strings in pdf file and find obfuscated javascript code.
 I deobfuscated the javascript code with jsnice and cyberchef.
 Then i find var pdf function in javascript code with last flag.
-In this moment, i use 2 solution.
-The first solution is manually find the last flag format like strings} in pdf function javascript code and using logical thinking to align the text with the flags so it can be read </p>
+In this moment, i use 2 solution.  </p>

+<p> The first solution is manually find the last flag format like strings} in pdf function javascript code and using logical thinking to align the text with the flags so it can be read </p>

 <p> The second solution is running the javascript code using node emulator.
 Before that, you must input javascript code in file and change integer of variable var from 1 to zero.
 Use node file.js in linux to run the javascript code and find the last flag </p>